bizquigs/rosa-workshop-content/rosa-content/300-app/resilience.md

     ```

-1. Wait for a minute and then kill the siege command (by hitting CTRL and c on your keyboard).
+1. If you don't have siege installed, follow the prompts and accept the defaults.
+Wait for a couple minutes and then kill the siege command (by hitting CTRL and c on your keyboard).
 Then immediately check the status of Horizontal Pod Autoscaler.
 To do so, run the following command:

     ```bash
     oc -n resilience-ex get horizontalpodautoscaler/frontend-js-cpu